3milesWind/Vue.js_evolution/README.md

 ### Computed vs Methods

-methods don't know if the values used in the function changed so **they need to run everytime to check**. computed properties know if the values used in the function changed so **they don't need to run everytime to check, only once!**
+methods don't know if the values used in the function changed so **they need to run every-time to check**. computed properties know if the values used in the function changed so **they don't need to run every-time to check, only once!**

 For example: input box for methods: if we input `life`, the method will generate 4 times.